jackmoch/node-milestones/03-database-driven-application/exercises/0x-mongo-terminal.md

 7. Provide a query showing the oldest score from each restaurant.
 8. Provide a query showing the 5 pizza restaurants in the Bronx with the highest score on their most recent evaluation.
 9. Provide a query to find all of the restaurants in Brooklynn and list only the 21st-30th results.
+10. Provide a query that returns all pizza and Italian restaurants in reverse alphabetic order.

 ## Additional Reading